Community Development Block Grant (ICDBG) Program for Indian Tribes and Alaska Native Villages

 - Economic development projects

-- Land acquisition to support new housing, homeownership assistance, public facilities, and microenterprise projects
+- Acquisition to support new housing, homeownership assistance, healthcare facilities, public facilities, and business development projects

 Tribes may also apply for ICDBG Imminent Threat Grants, which provide funds to address issues that have an immediate negative impact on public health or safety of tribal residents.

 Award minimum and maximum vary based on Office of Native American Programs areas as listed in the application instructions.